tylermcginnis/re-base/README.md

       }
     }
   });
-  //available immediately, you don't have to wait for the callback to be be called var generatedKey = newLocationRef.key;
+  //available immediately, you don't have to wait for the callback to be called var generatedKey = immediatelyAvailableReference.key;
 }
 ```